Big Five (law firms) in South Africa

 The Big Five law firms is a term informally used in South Africa to refer to those law firms which, collectively, are perceived to be the leading law firms based in South Africa.

 The following firms are usually seen as comprising the "Big Five" (listed alphabetically):

-Note1: Cliffe Dekker Hofmeyr was formerly allied with DLA Piper.
-Its affiliation with DLA Piper ended at the end of August 2015.

-Note2: On 1 February 2013, the firm entered into a collaborative alliance with global law firm Linklaters.

-Note3: Deneys Reitz Inc, and then Norton Rose Fulbright, was formerly considered to form part of the big five law firms.
-Due to its decline, Werksmans, which was not part of the big five law firms, took its place.

 Rankings

 Chambers and Partners Global rankings

 Chambers and Partners Global Rankings of the number of departments recognised as leaders in their respective fields in South Africa in 2020.
 This list is non-exhaustive.

 Note1: Based on Band 1 rankings.

 Who's Who Legal Global 100

 Law firms included in the Global 100 aren't assigned a specific ranking.